 Contact Alex: Email

-Tom is the Tom's Guide's Automotive Editor, which means he can usually be found knee deep in stats the latest and best electric cars, or checking out some sort of driving gadget.
+Tom is the Tom's Guide's U.K. Phones Editor, which means he can usually be found knee-deep in news and articles about the latest phones, or checking out some sort of new gadget.
 It's long way from his days as editor of Gizmodo UK, when pretty much everything was on the table.
 He’s usually found trying to squeeze another giant Lego set onto the shelf, draining very large cups of coffee, or complaining that Ikea won’t let him buy the stuff he really needs online.

 Jane McGuire is Tom's Guide's Fitness editor, which means she looks after everything fitness related — from running gear to yoga mats.
 An avid runner, Jane has tested and reviewed fitness products for the past four years, so knows what to look for when finding a good running watch or a pair of shorts with pockets big enough for your smartphone.
 When she's not pounding the pavements, you'll find Jane striding round the Surrey Hills, taking far too many photos of her puppy.